Replicable-MARL/MARLlib/docs/source/algorithm/coma.rst

 Algorithm Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-Efficiently learning decentralised policies is essential demand for modern AI systems.
-When there is only one reward, how to assign the credit to agent becomes a major challenge.
+Efficiently learning decentralized policies is an essential demand for modern AI systems.
+However, assigning credit to an agent becomes a significant challenge when only one global reward exists.
-COMA provide one solution for this problem:
+COMA provides one solution for this problem:

 #.
-COMA uses a counterfactual baseline that marginalises out a single agent’s action, while keeping the other agents’ actions fixed.
+COMA uses a counterfactual baseline that marginalizes a single agent’s action while keeping the other agents’ actions fixed.
 #.
 COMA develops a centralized critic that allows the counterfactual baseline to be computed efficiently in a single forward pass.
 #.
-COMA significantly improves average performance over other multi-agent actor critic methods under decentralised execution and partial observability settings.
+COMA significantly improves average performance over other multi-agent actor-critic methods under decentralized execution and partial observability settings.

 .. admonition:: Some Interesting Facts

-    - Although COMA is based on stochastic policy gradient methods, it is only used in discrete action space.
-Extending to continues action space require additional tricks on computing critic value (which is not a good news for stochastic methods)
+    - Although COMA is based on stochastic policy gradient methods, it is only evaluated in discrete action space.
+Extending to continuous action space requires additional tricks on computing critic value (which is not good news for stochastic methods)
-    - In recent years research, COMA's is proven to relatively worse in solving tasks like :ref:`SMAC` and :ref:`MaMujoco`, even compared to basic independent actor critic methods like :ref:`IA2C`.
+    - In recent years' research, COMA's is proven to be relatively worse in solving tasks like :ref:`SMAC` and :ref:`MaMujoco`, even compared to basic independent actor-critic methods like :ref:`IA2C`.
-    - Give COMA a chance when your SOTA methods struggling in learning a good policy. *It may surprise you*.
+    - Give COMA a chance when your SOTA methods struggle in learning a good policy. *It may surprise you*.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^